AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

     - Go to **My Account** > **My MBI Instances**.

-    - Click the **Create Instance**.
+    - Click **Create Instance**.
 If you do not see this button, contact your Customer Success Manager or Customer Technical Advisor.

     - Select your Cloud Starter subscription.
 If you only have a cloud starter subscription this will automatically be selected.